loloicci/nimly/README.rst

 nimy
 ====
-niml is a lalr1 parser generator work in Nim-lang.
+niml is a lr(0) parser generator work in Nim-lang. lalr(1) version is under developing.

 macro nimy
 ----------